richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

   * OpenAI-Key
 * [**Visual Studio**](https://visualstudio.microsoft.com/downloads/) with **Azure development** workload and connected to your DevOps project

-Also prepare a CSV file with OpenAI prompts; example:
+Also prepare a CSV file with sample OpenAI prompts; example:

 ```
 Work Item Type,Title,UserMessage